What Is a POS System for Restaurants?

 • A backup card reader in case the primary terminal loses connection

 Quick-service restaurants often get by with just a countertop terminal and a single handheld for curbside pickup.
+Food trucks and seasonal stands run leaner still, often on a single handheld paired with a phone hotspot.

 How Should a Restaurant Handle Phone and Catering Orders?